siyamsarker/WireShield/README.md

 ## Uninstall

 From the menu, choose "Uninstall WireGuard".
-The script will stop the service, remove packages and `/etc/wireguard`, reload sysctl, and remove detected client `.conf` files from `/root` and `/home`.
+The script will stop the service, remove packages and `/etc/wireguard`, reload sysctl, remove detected client `.conf` files from `/root` and `/home`, and clean up the automatic expiration cron job and helper script.

 ## FAQ